Nishihara, Okinawa: History

 Nishihara was part of the Nishibaru magiri, one of the magiri, or administrative units created prior to the establishment of the Ryukyu Kingdom.
 The magiri was administered from the former village of Kōchi; in a later period the administrative center was located in the former village of Unaga.

 Nishihara flourished as a center of sugar manufacturing at the beginning of the 20th century.
 The Japanese government promoted the construction of sugar refineries in the village.
 In 1944 the Imperial Japanese Army built a military airstrip in the Onaha district of Nishihara; the area was bombed by the United States on October 10 of the same year, causing extensive damage to Onaha.
 It was near the village of Nishihara that the U.S. 1st Marine Division reached its initial invasion objective on April 4, 1945 during the Battle of Okinawa.
 The entirety of Nishihara was destroyed as a front line in the battle, and its residents fled to the north and south of Okinawa Island.
 However, 47% of the population of Nishihara was ultimately killed during World War II.

 The Gaja district of Nishihara was the center of initial post-war reconstruction.
 Rice was planted immediately after the war, but this was soon replaced by the sugarcane cultivation of the prewar period.
 Nishihara saw the development of business enterprises and residential land development in the mid-1960s; by 1979 the population of Nishihara had increased to the point that the village was elevated to town status.
 The urbanization of the town continues due to the presence of university facilities and residential developments.

+Cultural and natural assets

+Nishihara Town hosts forty-six cultural properties and monuments, most of which appear on municipal listings but are not officially designated or registered at the national, prefectural or municipal level.